dkstapley11/DeliciousAI_Hackathon/README.md

         return image, self.img_paths[idx]
 ```

 - **Initialize Necessary Variables** - Once I loaded in the datasets, it was time to load in the CNN model and make other miscellaneous preparations.
-I ended up sticking with EfficientNet_B0, as planned.
-The default number of classes
+I ended up sticking with `EfficientNet_B0`, as planned.
+The default number of classes in EfficientNet's classifier is 1000, and we only had 99, so I manually set `num_classes` to 99.
+Then, I added a couple lines that would move the model to run on the GPU if a `cuda` compatible GPU was available.
+I added this later after having trouble training the model on my laptop.
+Using the GPU in my desktop was approximately 5x faster than my local CPU.
+Lastly, I defined the loss and optimizer funcions, with a standard learning rate `lr` of 0.001.
 ```python
 # Initialize the model
 model = models.efficientnet_b0(weights=EfficientNet_B0_Weights.DEFAULT)